Blog Home / Knowledge / GDPR Personal Data Definition: Navigating Compliance

 Examples of Personal Data

-To help understand the GDPR personal data definition, below are some examples of what can be considered personal data:
+To help understand the broad scope of the GDPR personal data definition, the following are examples of information that can be used to identify an individual (the Data Subject) and are therefore protected:

-- Name: This includes a person’s full name, but also their nickname or username if it can identify them.
+• Name: This includes a person’s full name, but also their nickname or username if it can be used to single them out or identify them within a system.

-- Identification number: This could be a social security number, employee number, or customer number.
+• Identification Number: This covers formal and internal unique identifiers, such as a social security number, passport number, employee number, or customer number.

-- Online identifiers: This includes email addresses, but also things like cookie identifiers, or RFID tags.
+• Online Identifiers: This includes common digital details like email addresses, but also unique tracking technologies such as cookie identifiers, advertising IDs, or RFID tags.

 This list is not exhaustive and many other types of data can be considered personal under GDPR.
 Even information that is public knowledge or publicly accessible can be considered personal data if it can be used to identify an individual.